SaadArdati/SaadArdati/README.md

 ------------

-## A little window into my life
+## Early Background

-I started off as a Minecraft developer, making mods with my team and became a Java developer ever since.
+I started off as a Minecraft mod developer, and lead a team of 3 developers and 2 artists.
 In the past 6 years of Team Wizardry's journey, we've made the following mods:

 - [Wizardry](https://www.curseforge.com/minecraft/mc-mods/wizardry-mod), our flagship mod in which you delve into spell creation and become a wizard.
 It currently has over **5.5 million downloads** on CurseForge alone.